bent10/vite-plugins/packages/plugin-marked-mpa/example/pages/index.md

 Title attributes may be added to links by adding text after a link.
 This is the [inline link](https://www.bing.com 'Bing') with a "Bing" title.
-You can also go to [W3C] [2] and maybe visit a [friend].
+You can also go to [W3C][2] and maybe visit a [friend].

 [2]: https://w3c.org 'The W3C puts out specs for web-based things'
 [Friend]: https://facebook.com 'Facebook!'

-Email addresses in plain text are not linked: test@example.com.
+Email addresses in plain text are linked: test@example.com.
-Email addresses wrapped in angle brackets are linked: <test@example.com>.
+Email addresses wrapped in angle brackets are linked as well: <test@example.com>.
 They are also obfuscated so that email harvesting spam robots hopefully won't get them.

-# Lists
+## Lists

 - This is a bulleted list
 - Great for shopping lists